imba/imba.io/content/css.md

 			<.card>
 <div.card[pl: 0.8em @md:1em @lg: 1.2em]>
 ```
-### breakpoint modifier block
+### Breakpoint Modifier Block

-If you would rather organize your styles by breakpoints rather than properties, you may nest properties within breakpoint modifiers.
+Suppose you would instead organize your responsive styles by breakpoints rather than properties.
+In that case, you may place properties within the breakpoint modifier either in single-line or multi-line form.
 ```imba
 css .card
 	pl: 0.8em